Login / Register

 According to McFarlane, the Hose lynching “turned my great-grandfather from someone who was just interested in the research and description of black people into someone who says, ‘We have to do something to change the plight of people.’”

-That view catalyzed during the 1906 Atlanta Race Riot, when Du Bois rushed back to Atlanta from an Alabama research assignment, holed up in his on-campus home, and protected his family with
+That view catalyzed during the 1906 Atlanta Race Riot, when Du Bois rushed back to Atlanta from an Alabama research assignment, holed up in his on-campus home, and protected his family with a shotgun.

 Southern segregation so frustrated him that he rarely ventured off campus when he lived here.